cse210-fa24-group1/cse210-fa24-group1/README.md

      ```

 ### 6. **Push Your Changes**
-   - Push your changes to your forked repository:
+   - Push your changes to your branch in the repository:
      ```bash
      git push origin feature-name
      ```